sparrell/orig_ocas/apps/ocas/src/README.md

 To understand the code, here are some scenarios showing what modules/functions are used.

-ocas_all starts a cowboy webserver with ranch listeners.
+ocas_app starts a cowboy webserver with ranch listeners.

 routes are established within cowboy so that when http requests contain the following paths